Get Happy!! (Elvis Costello album): Release and promotion

 Originally intended for release in early January 1980, Get Happy!! was delayed due to legal issues.
 In December 1979, Radar Records founder Andrew Lauder and Riviera left the label and formed a new independent label, F-Beat Records.
-However, any UK signee to Radar's was also signed to the label's parent company, Warner Bros, and Warner disliked both Costello and Lowe leaving without recompense.
+Any UK signee to Radar's was also signed to the label's parent company, Warner Bros, and Warner disliked both Costello and Lowe leaving without recompense.
 The dispute eventually went to court.
 Costello attempted to release the first chosen single, "I Can't Stand Up for Falling Down", on the Specials' label 2 Tone Records, but Warner blocked its release due to the ongoing legal proceedings.
-Once resolved, the song, backed by "Girls Talk", was rush-released as the first single on 8 February and reached number four on the UK Singles Chart in early March.
+Once resolved, the song, backed by "Girls Talk", was rush-released as the first single on 8 February and reached number four on the UK Singles Chart.
 Get Happy!! followed it in the UK a week later on 15 February 1980, over a year after its predecessor, released with the catalogue number XXLP 1.
 In the US, it was issued through Columbia the week of 25 February.

 Throughout March 1980, Costello and the Attractions toured the UK for the first time in almost a year, playing in smaller venues in lesser-known cities compared to previous live outings.
 Drawing on material from his four albums up to that point—primarily Get Happy!! and This Year's Model—and covering various soul tunes to reflect Costello's renewed appreciation, the shows were greeted positively.
 Supporting act Clive Langer praised the Attractions: "I was amazed by them live.
 The power.
 They would just come out of the dressing room and attack."
-However, due to his alcohol and drug abuse, Costello himself suffered several moments of instability during the shows, including forgetting lyrics, freezing in place and poor vocals.
-It culminated on 1April, when he decided he had enough and fully quit music.
+Due to his alcohol and drug abuse, Costello himself suffered several moments of instability during the shows, including forgetting lyrics, freezing in place and poor vocals.
 "High Fidelity" was issued on 12" vinyl as the second single from Get Happy!! three days later and reached the UK top 30.
-The retirement did not last long, as the band were back on the road throughout Europe in mid-April, although a car accident resulted in Nieve being temporarily replaced by the Rumour's guitarist Martin Belmont.
-Nieve's absence led to poor shows, while the setlists were amended and featured almost no tracks from Get Happy!!, save for recent single "High Fidelity".
-In June, "New Amsterdam" was released as an EP of the same name with bonus tracks Costello had recorded at Fulham's T.W. and Ampro Studios, including "Just a Memory", "Ghost Train" and "Dr. Luther's Assistant".
+The band were back on the road throughout Europe in mid-April, although a car accident resulted in Nieve being temporarily replaced by the Rumour's guitarist Martin Belmont.
+For these shows, the setlists were revised and featured almost no tracks from Get Happy!!, save for recent single "High Fidelity".
+In June, "New Amsterdam" was released as an EP of the same name with bonus tracks Costello had recorded alone, including "Just a Memory", "Ghost Train" and "Dr. Luther's Assistant".
 "New Amsterdam" was also issued a single, backed by "Dr. Luther's Assistant", the same month.